 "The Search is what anyone would undertake if he were not sunk in the everydayness of his own life.
 To become aware of the possibility of the Search is to be onto something.
 Not to be onto something is to be in despair."
 Walker Percy

 My office is located in Long Beach, at the boarder with Seal Beach, and I am very accessible from Huntington Beach and north Orange County.
-If you're dealing with issues related to midlife challenges, I would be happy to help. - Erik
+If you're dealing with issues related to midlife challenges, I would be happy to help.
+Please feel free to give me a call at 805-868-0767. - Erik

 My Areas of Expertise